Do-it-yourself Plumbing Made Easy: How to Address Frequent Problems in Your Home

 Can I fix a plumbing problem myself?

-You will need a few essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape and an screwdriver.
+You’ll need some important tools, such as the plunger, an adjustable wrench, pipe wrench, Teflon tape, and an screwdriver.

 Is DIY plumbing safe?